gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/Set-AIPScannerConfiguration.md

 ```

 ### -Enforce
+Note: This parameter is not available in the preview version of the scanner.
+Instead, use the [Azure portal to configure the scanner](/information-protection/deploy-aip-scanner-preview).

-Specifies whether the scanner only logs the files that meet the conditions in the Azure Information Protection policy without applying the corresponding label (the installation default setting), or applies the label:
+For the general availability version: Specifies whether the scanner only logs the files that meet the conditions in the Azure Information Protection policy without applying the corresponding label (the installation default setting), or applies the label:

 - Off: Scans the data repositories in the "what if" mode, to log results only, without setting the classification or protection that the corresponding label would apply.
 - On: Scans the data repositories, and for files that meet the conditions, apply the corresponding label to set the classification and optionally, protection.